dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/user-reports/_index.md

 This report shows the list of all of the workgroups with the total charts, oldest admit and discharge date along with total charges.

-> [!info]
+> [!note] Date Range not Used
 > The date fields below are not used for this report.
 The current workgroup assignments are reported.

-> [!info]
+> [!info] User Filter Behavior
-> - The date range is ignored on this report.
-It will always output the current workgroup statistics.
-> - If no user is filtered on this report, this report will output the current workgroup statistics for all enabled workgroups that do not have a workgroup type of "Purge" (more info below)
+> - If **no user is filtered** on this report, this report will output the current workgroup statistics for all enabled workgroups that do not have a workgroup type of "Purge" (more info below)
-> - If one or more users are selected as a filter, this report will output the current workgroup statistics for the workgroups that are assigned to only those users (mimicking the workgroup list that appears in the user's personal dashboard).
+> - If **one or more users are selected as a filter**, this report will output the current workgroup statistics for the workgroups that are assigned to only those users (mimicking the workgroup list that appears in the user's personal dashboard).
 > - CDI workgroups can have a blank "oldest discharge date" since no accounts in CDI workgroups typically have a discharge date.

 ![Report](image-435.jpg)